T-03

 Plain Language

-When a developer provides an automated decision system to a deployer or other developer, the developer must share — to the extent feasible — all the documentation required for the AG submission (including data governance measures, training data summaries, and bias mitigation steps), plus whatever additional information the deployer needs to complete its impact assessment (e.g., model cards, dataset cards).
+When a developer distributes an automated decision system to a deployer or another developer, it must share all the documentation it provides to the AG — including training data governance measures and impact assessment artifacts such as model cards and data set cards — to the extent feasible.
+This ensures deployers have sufficient information to complete their own impact assessments.
 A developer that is also the deployer of its own system is exempt from generating this documentation unless the system is provided to an unaffiliated deployer.
-Trade secret redactions are permitted under § 10-16-2(f) but may not cover information the deployer needs for compliance.

 (1) Except as provided in subsection (f) of this Code section, a developer that offers, sells, leases, licenses, gives, or otherwise makes available to a deployer or other developer an automated decision system shall make available to the deployer or other developer, to the extent feasible, all of the information required to be provided to the Attorney General by subsection (b) of this Code section, as well as the documentation and information, through artifacts such as model cards, data set cards, or other impact assessments, necessary for a deployer or third party contracted by a deployer to complete an impact assessment pursuant to subsection (e) of Code Section 10-16-3.
 (2) A developer that also serves as a deployer for an automated decision system is not required to generate the documentation required by this subsection unless the automated decision system is provided to an unaffiliated entity acting as a deployer.